sammiWL/D3-Project/README.md

 Working Idea
 ------------

-The sperm are attracted to the Yea or Nea eggs depending on what each Congressman voted for.
+The sperm are attracted to the Yea or Nay eggs depending on what each Congressman voted for.
 Each dataset only contains that of the Senate.
 The non-voting senators will remain floating around the page.